OZI-Project/.github/profile/README.md

 This organization is the official working group for the development of OZI pure python packaging tools for the Meson build system.

+## Goals

+### Commandline Toolchain

+* Initialize and output SLSA-compliance-ready package sources.
+* Supply-chain as sourcecode - all packaging related metadata in the pyproject.toml.
+* Track skipped coverage and quality assurance checks.

+### Continuous Integration and Deployment

+* Be as CI/CD-provisioner agnostic as possible.

 ## Repositories

 ### Python Packages